heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 }
 ```

-[I am purposely leaving out morphisms & monotones for the sake of simplicity.]
+Heather: [I am purposely leaving out morphisms & monotones for the sake of simplicity.]

 This provides the user with much more freedom in terms of the types of Bloom programs she can write.